gfx-rs/gfx-rs.github.io/_posts/2016-09-14-programming-model.md

   - the way it's being accessed (format, binding)
   - the sampler state to be used with it

-Dx11 introduced a conceptionally new look at the graphics objects.
+Dx11 introduced a conceptually new look at the graphics objects.
 It separated all these three concepts into different things.
 First, you create a texture object, which you can only have limited things to do with.
 If you want to use it as a render target, you create a render target view (RTV) for it.
 For sampling, you create a shader resource view (SRV), and may be an extra sampler object.
 There are also depth-stencil views (DSV) and unordered/ordered access views (UAV, OAV).
 You can have multiple different views into the same resource, as long as they are compatible (can't see a single-channel 16 bit format as RGBA8, for example).

 In GFX, when you create a texture you only provide the surface format, which dictates how many bits each channel has.
 Then, for the view creation, you specify how these bits are interpret (normalized integers, floats, raw ints, etc).
 Note: the resources are created by a `gfx::Factory` object, which may or may not be sendable/clonable, depending on the backend features.
 Example:
 {% highlight Rust %}